Asthma in Children

 - Oral or injected steroid medicines.
 These may be used to get your child's asthma under control before he or she starts taking daily medicine.
 In the future, your child also may take these medicines to treat asthma attacks.

 You and your child will learn how to use a metered-dose inhaler (MDI) or dry powder inhaler (DPI).
 An MDI delivers inhaled medicines directly to the lungs.
 Most doctors recommend using a spacer with an MDI.
 For more information, see Medications.

 Go to checkups

 Your child needs to monitor his or her asthma and have regular checkups to keep asthma under control and to ensure the right treatment.
-The frequency of checkups depends on how your child's asthma is classified.
+The frequency of checkups depends on how well your child's asthma is controlled.